repetere/jsonx/README.md

 ### JSONX JSON Spec

-RXJ JSON is valid JSON that more or less mimics JSX in JSON notation with a couple of special properties.
-The properties for RXJ JSON are the arguments passed to [React.createElement](https://reactjs.org/docs/react-api.html#createelement).
+JSONX JSON is valid JSON that more or less mimics JSX in JSON notation with a couple of special properties.
+The properties for JSONX JSON are the arguments passed to [React.createElement](https://reactjs.org/docs/react-api.html#createelement).
 The only required property is the component (which is passed as the `type` argument)

 ```javascript
 React.createElement(